vove-id/react-native-vove/README.md

 ### Handling Verification Results

-The promise returned by `processIDMatching` will:
+The promise returned by `start` will:

 - Resolve with a status string for "success", "pending", or "canceled" scenarios, indicating the verification outcome.
 - Reject in the case of a "failure", providing an error object detailing the failure reason.